JustSustainabilityDesign/savetheAI/_pages/home.md

 **Electricity:**
 - 2.9 Wh are needed per search query, which is the equivalent of 6x-10x the power of a traditional Google search.[^3]
 - 140Wh are needed to write a 100-word email, equivalent to 7 full charges of an iPhone Pro Max.[^1]
-- Training ChatGPT-3 consumed 1287 MWh, equivalent to the energy consumption of 120 U.S. homes.[^4] Read more about [AI’s electricity footprint](/electricity).
+- Training ChatGPT-4 consumed over 50 GWh, 50x the amount it took to train its predecessor and equivalent to the yearly energy consumption of 6000 U.S. homes.[^4] Read more about [AI’s electricity footprint](/electricity).

 How You Can Help
 ======